-- 4.4 The Fund may invest in quoted and unquoted securities of UK and overseas markets including equities and fixed interest and index linked bonds, cash, property, infrastructure and commodities either directly or through pooled funds.
+- 4.4 The Fund may invest in quoted and unquoted securities of UK and overseas markets including equities and fixed interest and index-linked bonds, cash, property, infrastructure and commodities either directly or through pooled funds.
 The Fund may also make use of contracts for differences and other derivatives either directly or in pooled funds investing in these products for the purpose of efficient portfolio management or to hedge specific risks. - 4.5 The Committee reviews the nature of Fund investments on a regular basis, with particular reference to suitability and diversification.
 The Committee seeks and considers written advice from a suitably qualified person in undertaking such a review.
-If, at any time, investment in a security or product not previously known to the Committee is proposed, appropriate advice is sought and considered to ensure its suitability and diversification.
+If, at any time, investment in a security or product not previously known to the Committee is proposed, appropriate advice is sought and considered to ensure its suitability and diversification. - 4.6 The Fund's target investment strategy is set out below.